binkley/kotlin-rational/README.md

 * [Dokka](https://github.com/Kotlin/dokka) generates documentation

 Use `./mvnw` (Maven) or `./batect build` (Batect) to build, run tests, and create a demo program.
 Use `./run.sh` or `./batect run` to run the demo.

-[Batect](https://batect.dev/) works "out of the box", however, an important optimization is to avoid re-downloading plugins and dependencies from within a Docker container.
+[Batect](https://batect.dev/) works "out of the box".
+However, an important optimization is to avoid re-downloading plugins and dependencies from within a Docker container.

 This shares Maven plugin and dependency downloads with the Docker container run by Batect.